 Each summer, 20 students are hired to plan, sow, tend and harvest the farm.
 Participants learn to enjoy and prepare new foods, and they market their produce at area farmers markets.
 Fresh produce is also available for purchase weekly at a farm stand that operates July through October across the street from the farm at the Greenbelt Cultural Center.
-Herbs, flowers, and fresh vegetables and fruit are available at discount prices.
+Herbs, honey, flowers, and fresh vegetables and fruit are available at affordable prices.
 The teenagers in the program operate the farm stand.

 The Preservation Foundation partners with the Lake County Forest Preserves and the Chicago Botanic Garden to make this exemplary program possible.
 It was founded in 2003 in Lake County as a pilot program to provide teens exposed to varied risk patterns with a paid summer job working on an urban farm.
 Since the program began in 2003, the Green Youth Farm in Lake County has: